Harold Walter

-Harold J. Walter, born in Colorado 1901, died in 1962 in Uxbridge, Massachusetts, was an American textile manufacturer.
+Harold J. Walter, who was born in Colorado 1901 and died in 1962 in Uxbridge, Massachusetts, was an American textile manufacturer.

 Early life and education

 Harold John Walter was born and raised in Colorado.
 He grew up in Colorado and graduated from the University of Colorado in 1923, at the age of 21.
 He went to work in the textile industry and rose to become a well known industrialist and entrepreneur, known for research in the manufacturing of textiles.
-He rose to be the CEO of the Bachman Uxbridge Worsted Company, headquartered in the town of Uxbridge, Massachusetts.
+He rose to be the CEO of the Bachman Uxbridge Worsted Company, headquartered in Uxbridge, Massachusetts.